 Potential therapies for Inflammatory Disease and Inborn Errors of Aldehyde Metabolism.

 Allergic conjunctivitis is a common allergic disease – affecting more than 20% of the population worldwide - that is thought to be mediated in part by pro-inflammatory aldehydes, and is characterized by inflammation of the conjunctiva (a membrane covering part of the front of the eye), resulting in excessive tear production in addition to ocular itching, swelling, and redness.
 Some patients with allergic conjunctivitis do not respond adequately to anti-histamines (the current standard of care), and are then treated with topical corticosteroids, an anti-inflammatory medication that can lead to cataracts, glaucoma, ulcers on the front of the eye, and increased rates of ocular infections.
-Thus, there is a need for novel and safe medicines like NS2 that have the potential to treat allergic conjunctivitis.
+Thus, there is a need for novel and safe medicines like NS2 that have demonstrated activity in mitigating the symptoms of allergic conjunctivitis.

 Noninfectious anterior uveitis

 Noninfectious anterior uveitis is a severe, potentially blinding inflammatory eye disease characterized in part by high aldehyde levels that may cause pain, photophobia, redness, loss of vision, and other ocular symptoms.
 Like allergic conjunctivitis, patients may be treated with topical corticosteroids, but such therapy is toxic and leads to other ocular diseases.
-By trapping pro-inflammatory aldehydes, NS2 has the potential to mitigate inflammation in uveitis and other inflammatory diseases.
+By trapping pro-inflammatory aldehydes, NS2 has the therapeutic potential to reduce inflammation in noninfectious anterior uveitis.